timotius02/mortgage-freeman/README.md

 - Enjoy!

-*note that you will need Python 3.0 and/or above to test this app
+*note that you will need the account numbers below & Python 3.0 and/or above to test this app

+list of our star clients and their account numbers:
+ - Richard Gates: 0123012301230123 (the boss on Monie Lane)
+ - Peter Parker: 3012301230123012 (in case you were wondering, he lives in Spoder Man Place)
+ - Alfred Williamson: 1230123012301230 (rollin' as a High Roller Boulevard resident)
+ - Margot Robbie: 2301230123012301 (Suicide Skwad member on Harley Quinn Crescent)